iguazio/io_blaster/README.md

     }
     "enum" :
     {
-        "workload_sim_each" : // simulate 1 enum per workload var (only simulate so no thread sync is needed). worker increases the var value by workers number instead of by 1 for each request
+        "workload_sim_each" : // simulate 1 enum per workload var (only simulate so no thread sync is needed). each worker starts from min_value+worker_index (instead of just min_value) and worker increases the var value by workers number instead of by 1 for each request
         {
             "var_7_name" :
             {